 We decided to try different liquids and solutions (further expanding on our solubility lesson) to see if we would get different results.
 First, we measured and weighed the gummy bears and recorded our results.
 Next, we put a gummy bear in plain water, sugar water, salt water, vinegar, milk and baking soda water.
 We let the bears sit for 12 hours and then checked on them in the morning to see what happened.

 The results were quite surprising to my kids!
 Instead of dissolving, the gummies grew, some to almost triple their original size!
 The kids all wanted to know what had happened and why they hadn’t dissolved like other water experiments we had tried.

-I told them to imagine themselves at the haunted mansion at Disney on a really crowded day, they take you into the little room and cram you all together before the ride starts.
-Think of how uncomfortable you feel pushing against other people, just wanting to get out, finally they open the door and you are able to move away from other people and through the door.
+I told them to imagine themselves at the haunted mansion at Disney on a really crowded day.
+They take you into the little room and cram you all together before the ride starts.
+Think of how uncomfortable you feel pushing against other people, just wanting to get out.
+Finally, they open the door and you are able to move away from other people and through the door.
 This is exactly the same as osmosis.
 You are water molecules, with the door being the membrane.
 The water molecules are all crammed up, so they move to where there are none of them, through the membrane.
-Now they get it!
-I explained that the gummy bears were not solutes, they were actually polymers and therefore were able to absorb the water by osmosis.
+Now they got it!
+I explained that the gummy bears were not solutes; they were actually polymers and, therefore, were able to absorb the water by osmosis.
 Cool!!

 Written by Jordyn C. Jordyn is a homeschooling mom of 6 and Supermom in training.
 She admits, “I am trying to do it all and most days failing miserably.
 Jordyn invites you to follow her family’s adventures and misadventures at AlmostSupermom.com and at www.facebook.com/almostsupermom.